 – Beitou Hot Springs are located at Xinbeitou MRT station.
 You’ll have to get to Beitou station first on the red MRT line, then transfer onto the 2-stop pink line to reach Xinbeitou.
 You may want to consider combining your visit with Tamsui Old Street and Fisherman’s Wharf in Tamsui, the terminal stop on the red line.

-– You can also find all kinds of deals and discounts for restaurants, transportation, activities, and more on Klook.
-I use it often and highly recommend it.
+– You can also find some good deals for Beitou on Klook, such as this highly discounted entry for Spring City Resort, the best mixed-sex/family friendly hot spring in Beitou.
 Sign up for Klook with this link and a discount will be applied to your first booking.

-– If you prefer to gave a local guide show you around, you can visit the area on this Beitou and Yangmingshan tour.
+– If you prefer to have a local guide show you around, you can visit the area on this Beitou and Yangmingshan tour.